yellowmessenger/documentation/docs/platform_concepts/channelConfiguration/facebook-messenger.md

 After creating your account successfully, you can start configuring the chatbot with any of the existing flows based on your business requirements.

 :::note
-* `Get Started` in Facebook messengeer only works when get_started is added as the start trigger.
+* `Get Started` in Facebook messenger only works when get_started is added as the start trigger.
 :::

 To test FBM chatbot, follow these steps: